Dkalita-CU/OTD/README.md

 documentation process about the various aspects of dances, facilitating collaborative research, and can work as a one-stop point for smart information retrieval about any traditional dance.
+The ontology specification document is available at https://dkalita-cu.github.io/OTDspec/